raphgm/Azure-Community-Conference-2022-Cloud-Skill-Certification-Challenge/README.md

 ELIGIBILITY: To be eligible to participate in the Challenge name, you must a registered attendee of the Azure Nigeria Community Conference 2022.

 HOW TO ENTER: No purchase necessary.
-The contest will begin at 10:00am (WAT) on 28, June, 2022 and end at 11:59pm(WAT) on 19th, June, 2022 (the “Challenge Period”).
+The contest will begin at 10:00am (WAT) on 28, May, 2022 and end at 11:59pm(WAT) on 19th, June, 2022 (the “Challenge Period”).
 To enter the Challenge, visit https://aka.ms/AzureNaija-DeveloperCSC, https://aka.ms/AzureNaija-AdministratorCSC, https://aka.ms/AzureNaija-DevOpsCSC, https://aka.ms/AzureNaija-SecurityCSC

 and follow the instructions to register for Azure Nigeria Community Conference Cloud Skill Challenge.
 Once registered, visit Challenge_URL to earn badges (“Badges”).
 Each time you complete a Badge, you will receive one (1) entry into a draw for a prize.
 Each additional Badge completed will earn one (1) additional entry into the draw.
 Any use of automated devices is prohibited.